DarinaTovstopiat/darinat/README.md

 PSO is a metaheuristic as it makes few or no assumptions about the problem being optimized and can search very large spaces of candidate solutions.
 Also, PSO does not use the gradient of the problem being optimized, which means PSO does not require that the optimization problem be differentiable as is required by classic optimization methods such as gradient descent and quasi-newton methods.
 However, metaheuristics such as PSO do not guarantee an optimal solution is ever found.

+For this method, you must specify the function f(x) itself or use the last three functions in the file with test functions, when calling pass the number of particles s and variables d.

 **Grey Wolf Optimizer**

 This work proposes a new meta-heuristic called Grey Wolf Optimizer (GWO) inspired by grey wolves (Canis lupus).
 The GWO algorithm mimics the leadership hierarchy and hunting mechanism of grey wolves in nature.
 Four types of grey wolves such as alpha, beta, delta, and omega are employed for simulating the leadership hierarchy.
 In addition, the three main steps of hunting, searching for prey, encircling prey, and attacking prey, are implemented.
 The algorithm is then benchmarked on 29 well-known test functions, and the results are verified by a comparative study with Particle Swarm Optimization (PSO), Gravitational Search Algorithm (GSA), Differential Evolution (DE), Evolutionary Programming (EP), and Evolution Strategy (ES).
 The results show that the GWO algorithm is able to provide very competitive results compared to these well-known meta-heuristics.
 The paper also considers solving three classical engineering design problems (tension/compression spring, welded beam, and pressure vessel designs) and presents a real application of the proposed method in the field of optical engineering.
 The results of the classical engineering design problems and real application prove that the proposed algorithm is applicable to challenging problems with unknown search spaces.

+For this method, you must specify the function f(x) itself or use the last three functions in the file with test functions, when calling pass the number of variables d.